-The purchase transaction became effective in April 2024 for an amount of CNY 831 million (ThUS\$ 114,662) acquiring the total interest ownership in Sichuan Dixin New Energy Co.
-Ltd. and recognizing an intangible asset for ThUS\$ 7,918 (see note 15 on intangible assets).
-With respect to the deposit granted to the seller for CNY 204.5 million (ThUS\$ 28,152) in the first quarter of 2023, ThUS\$ 16,071 has been reimbursed, leaving the rest as a guarantee while certain requirements established in the contract are concluded.
+The transaction became effective in April 2024, with the acquisition of all the shares of Sichuan Dixin New Energy Co.
+Ltd. and the recognition of an intangible asset for ThUS\$ 9,067 (see note 15, Intangible assets).
+Regarding the deposit of CNY 204.5 million (ThUS\$ 28,152) granted to the seller in the first quarter of 2023, ThUS\$ 16,071 has been reimbursed with the remaining amount being used as a guarantee while certain requirements established in the contract are fulfilled.

-As of June 30, 2024 and December 31, 2023, the renegotiated portfolio represented 0% of total trade receivables.
+As of September 30, 2024 and December 31, 2023, the renegotiated portfolio represented 0% of total trade receivables.